Phuker/phuker.github.io/Readme.en.md

 ## Solution and results

-Instead of storing any static website files in GitHub repositories, download static website files remotely through GitHub Actions and publish them directly to GitHub Pages.
+Instead of storing any static website files in GitHub repositories, use GitHub Actions to remotely download static website package file and publish them directly to GitHub Pages.

 Results: